moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 1. The importance score minus the satisfaction score is your ‘satisfaction gap’.
 2. Add the satisfaction gap to your original importance score to get the final opportunity score.

-[This spreadsheet template](https://docs.google.com/spreadsheets/d/109GZqTYPpOLpHLj-gwV_ldMFwIKa9MaaLPyLJ4kdoQs/edit?usp=sharing) offers a step by step guide to exporting data from a Qualtrics survey and generating a ranked list of outcome statements with opportunity scores.
+[This spreadsheet template](https://docs.google.com/spreadsheets/d/109GZqTYPpOLpHLj-gwV_ldMFwIKa9MaaLPyLJ4kdoQs/edit?usp=sharing) offers a step by step guide to exporting data from a Qualtrics survey and generating a ranked list of Outcome statements with opportunity scores.

 [Opportunity scores](https://medium.com/uxr-microsoft/what-is-the-opportunity-score-and-how-to-obtain-it-bb81fcbf79b7) run from 0-20.
 Generally, anything above a 10 is worth looking at closely, and anything over 15 is a critical opportunity that needs to be addressed as soon as possible.

 If all the scores on your survey are less than 10, that’s great - but remember, any score above a zero indicates some room for improvement, so it’s still wise to look at your top scores.
-Conversely, if you have dozens of outcome statements above a 10, prioritize those with the highest scores.
+Conversely, if you have dozens of Outcome statements above a 10, prioritize those with the highest scores.

 | Opportunity Score | Severity |
 | ----- | ----------- |